microsoft/pxt-arcade/docs/skillmap/mole/mole1.md

 ## {11.
 Check Your Game!}

-Try your project again!
+Look at your project again!

 - :binoculars: Click the mini **game window** in the bottom corner to open the **bigger game window**!

-You should see the mole jumping between the holes every second.
+You should see the mole changing spots every second.

 (Don't forget to click **Next** to get back to the instructions.)